layer-softwares/layerproject/README.md

 # Layer
- This is a testing directory for Project layer
+ This is a working directory for Project layer

  Layer is a new programming language designed to be fast and the most powerful programming language.
  What makes layer different from other programming languages is that it is completly new, different